-Model and Cross Validation storage, and reuse The individual model fits are all captured in the nested.glmnetr() output object with names like cv_glmnet_fit, xgb.simple.fit, xgb.tuned.fit, rf.tuned.fit, cv.stepreg.fit and ann_fit_X with X corresponding to the ensemble designation. cv_glmnet_fit has a similar yet different format to that of cv.glmnet() by including further fit information.
-The XGB outputs are essentially direct outputs from 'xgboost' xgb.train(), but with added information regarding the seed or fold used in the fit as well as the parameters used in the search for the hyperparamaters using the 'mlrMBO' package.
-The rf.tuned.fit object contains the output from rfsrc() in the object rf.tuned\$rf_tuned along with information used for tuning.
-The ann_fit_X objects are derived using the R 'torch' package and take on their own format for logistical reasons.
-See the 'Using ann_tab_cv' vignette.
-Cross validation information from the individual outer folds are contained in data sets like xx.devian.cv, xx.lincal.cv, xx.agree.cv for further processing by the summary() function or by the user.
+Model and Cross Validation storage, and reuse

+The individual model fits are all captured in the nested.glmnetr() output object with names like cv\glmnet\fit, xgb.simple.fit, xgb.tuned.fit, rf.tuned.fit and cv.stepreg.fit. cv\glmnet\fit has a similar yet different format to that of cv.glmnet() by including further fit information.
+The XGB outputs are essentially direct outputs from 'xgboost' xgb.train(), but with added information regarding the seed or fold used in the fit as well as the parameters used in the search for the hyperparameters using the 'mlrMBO' package.
+The rf.tuned.fit object contains the output from rfsrc() in the object rf.tuned\$rf\tuned along with information used for tuning.
+The ann\fit\X objects are derived using the R 'torch' package and take on their own format for logistical reasons.
+See the 'Using ann\tab\cv' vignette.
+Cross validation information from the individual outer folds are contained in data sets like xx.devian.rep, xx.lincal.rep, xx.agree.rep for further processing by the summary() function or by the user.
 For example

 '''

 Manually calculate CV R_square for lasso models

-corr.cv = nested.gau.fit$lasso.agree.cv

-avecorr = colMeans(corr.cv)
+corr.rep = nested.gau.fit$lasso.agree.rep

-R_square = round( avecorr ^2 , digits = 4)

-R_square
+corr.rep

 '''